Star Wars: Squadrons: Reception

 Star Wars: Squadrons received "generally favorable" reviews, according to review aggregator Metacritic.
+Some critics compared the game's favorable reception to the Rogue Squadron video games that were released during the late 1990s and early 2000s.

 PC Gamer awarded the game a score of 83/100, praising the combat and flight mechanics but criticizing the lack of choices in the story and character development.
 Game Informer awarded it 8.25 out of 10, praising the multiplayer but saying the single-player "struggles to hit the target."
 Push Square awarded the game 6 out of 10, praising its flight mechanics, but criticizing the overall experience as lacking in excitement and content.